 Even though online shopping appears to be amazing, there are many dangers associated with it.
 So, what are these dangers and how can people protect themselves from them?

 Below I discuss the dangers of online shopping and precautions a person can take.

 Dangers of Online Shopping

 Identity theft is the most common danger associated with online shopping.
-In 2016, identity fraud hit a record high, affecting 15.4 million Americans.
-The amount stolen totaled $16 billion and came from people who made purchases online and in-person.
+In 2021, identity fraud hit a record high, affecting 42 million people.
+The amount stolen totaled $52 billion and came from people who made purchases online and in-person.